jordan-git/typescript-mern-todo-app/README.md

 SECRET=<secret>
 ```

-2. Use `npm run run-backend-test` to host the backend without compiling the TypeScript to JavaScript files (using ts-node).
+2. Use `npm run run-backend-dev` to host the backend without compiling the TypeScript to JavaScript files (using ts-node-dev).
 3. Optionally use `npm run build-backend` followed by `npm run run-backend` to build and execute the JavaScript files directly.

 ## Progress: